-The default cycle is the recurring pattern through which aggregate borrower defaults rise, cluster, peak, and eventually decline across credit markets.
-It describes a market-wide shift in realized credit failure, not a single issuer event.
-In practice, the concept becomes most useful when placed within the broader structure of credit market signals, because it reflects how borrower stress becomes visible at the system level rather than remaining isolated.
+Default cycle in credit markets is the phase in which borrower defaults rise, cluster, peak, and then decline across a credit universe.
+It describes realized credit failure at the market level, not a single issuer event.
+Within credit market signals, it marks the point at which borrower stress becomes broad enough to show up as a system-level pattern rather than remaining isolated.

-A default in this context means a borrower fails to meet debt obligations through missed interest payments, missed principal payments, distressed exchanges, or formal restructuring.
-The focus is not legal detail but the aggregate rate and distribution of those events across a credit universe.
-What makes the cycle distinctive is the repeated expansion and contraction of default frequency over time.
+A default in this context can include missed interest payments, missed principal payments, distressed exchanges, restructurings, or formal bankruptcy processes.
+The important point is not the legal label attached to one case, but the aggregate rate, persistence, and breadth of borrower failures across the market.
+What makes a default cycle distinctive is the repeated expansion and contraction of default frequency over time.

 The concept differs from default risk.
-Default risk refers to the probability that an individual borrower or instrument may fail, while the default cycle refers to the observed clustering of realized defaults across many borrowers.
+Default risk refers to the probability that a specific borrower or instrument may fail.
+The default cycle refers to the clustering of realized defaults across many borrowers over a period of tightening credit conditions.
 One is forward-looking and issuer-specific; the other is aggregate and phase-based.

 How a default cycle develops

-Default cycles usually form when credit conditions tighten enough to expose borrowers that were dependent on easy refinancing, generous lending terms, or favorable cash-flow assumptions.
-During benign periods, weak balance sheets can remain viable because funding stays available.
-As lending standards harden, spreads widen, and refinancing becomes more selective, that tolerance declines and weak credits begin to fail in greater numbers.
+Default cycles usually form when financing conditions tighten enough to expose borrowers that depended on easy refinancing, loose lending standards, or optimistic cash-flow assumptions.
+During benign periods, weak balance sheets can remain serviceable because market access stays open and rollover costs remain manageable.
+When credit becomes more selective, that tolerance declines and weaker borrowers begin to fail in greater numbers.

-This is why refinancing stress sits near the center of most default cycles.
-Many issuers do not repay debt through steady amortization alone.
-They depend on rolling liabilities forward at workable terms.
-When that process breaks down, maturity schedules become pressure points, and what once looked like manageable leverage can become a direct source of distress.
+Refinancing stress sits near the center of most default cycles.
+Many issuers do not repay debt only through steady amortization.
+They rely on rolling liabilities forward at workable terms.
+When that process breaks down, maturity schedules become pressure points, and leverage that once looked manageable can turn into direct financial distress.

 The cycle is often closely associated with a credit crunch, because reduced credit availability limits rollover capacity and narrows the margin for weaker borrowers.
-Even so, the two concepts are not identical.
-A credit crunch describes the tightening in financing conditions, while the default cycle describes the realized wave of borrower failures that may follow from that tightening.
+The concepts are related but not identical.
+A credit crunch describes tightening in financing conditions, while the default cycle describes the realized wave of borrower failures that may follow from that tightening.

 Leverage accumulated earlier in the credit environment also matters.
 Borrowers that appeared stable under low funding costs can become fragile once interest expense rises, covenant flexibility disappears, or market access weakens.
 A default cycle deepens when those vulnerabilities are common enough to produce correlated stress rather than scattered corporate failures.